RenderKit/oidn/doc/api.md

 Name                     Description
 ------------------------ ---------------------------------------------------------------------------
 `OIDN_QUALITY_DEFAULT`   default quality
-`OIDN_QUALITY_BALANCED`  balanced quality/performance (for interactive/real-time rendering)
+`OIDN_QUALITY_FAST`      high performance (for interactive/real-time preview rendering) `OIDN_QUALITY_BALANCED`  balanced quality/performance (for interactive/real-time rendering)
 `OIDN_QUALITY_HIGH`      high quality (for final-frame rendering); *default*
 ------------------------ ---------------------------------------------------------------------------
 : Supported image quality modes, i.e., valid constants of type `OIDNQuality`.

-By default, filtering is performed in high quality mode, which is recommended for final-frame rendering.
+By default, filtering is performed in *high* quality mode, which is recommended for final-frame rendering.
 Using this setting the results have the same high quality regardless of what kind of device (CPU or GPU) is used.
 However, due to significant hardware architecture differences between devices, there might be small numerical differences between the produced outputs.

-The balanced quality mode may provide somewhat lower image quality but higher performance, and is thus recommended for interactive and real-time rendering.
+The *balanced* quality mode may provide somewhat lower image quality but higher performance, and is thus recommended for interactive and real-time rendering.
-Note that larger numerical differences should be expected across devices compared to the high quality mode.
+For even higher performance, the *fast* quality mode can be used but at the cost of noticeably lower image quality, making it suitable for fast previews.
+Note that in the *balanced* and *fast* quality modes larger numerical differences should be expected across devices compared to the *high* quality mode.

 The difference in quality and performance between quality modes depends on the combination of input features, parameters (e.g. `cleanAux`), and the device